CV | PUBLICATIONS | TALKS | CROOKSHANKS | DR. PALLEROS |

 jmschr < at > stanford < dot > edu

-I am a post-doc and Ruth L. Kirschsten awardee at Stanford University, studying regulatory genomics using large-scale machine learning methods with Dr. Anshul Kundaje.
-Previously, I was a graduate student at the University of Washington with Dr. William Noble.
-My research focus is to understand the regulatory role of each nucleotide in the genome and how this role changes across all cells in our body.
+My goal is to understand the regulatory role of each nucleotide in the genome and how this role changes across all cells in our body.
+This could be done simply via experimental means if we had infinite money and time but, until then, my group will develop computational methods that work toward this goal.
 To this end, I have developed Ledidi, a method for editing biosequences to exhibit desired characteristics, Avocado, a deep tensor factorization approach for jointly modeling thousands of genome-wide regulatory experiments and imputing those that have not yet been performed, and a method that uses submodular optimization to guide future experimental efforts.
 These projects sometimes involve machine learning methods that are not mainstream, and so I routinely contribute to the Python open source community in the form of packages that implement general purpose versions of the algorithms that I apply to genomics.
 As such, I am the core developer of pomegranate, a package for flexible probabilistic modeling, apricot, a package for submodular optimization, and in the past was a core developer for scikit-learn.

 In addition to my research activities, I am also an editor at the Stanford AI Lab Blog, an editor at the Journal of Open Source Software, on the editorial board of reviewers for the Journal of Machine Learning Research, and occasionally co-host podcasts on The Bioinformatics Chat.
 When I don't get much done in a week, I pretend these are the reasons why.